- Hedera Hashgraph is a platform that presents itself as faster and more secure alternative to blockchain.

-Hedera Hashgraph claims to achieve the highest possible level of security, even when malicious actors are present on the network, through a system called aBFT or asynchronous byzantine fault tolerance, that is employed by the nodes.
+Hedera Hashgraph claims to achieve the highest possible level of security, even when malicious actors are present on the network, through a system called aBFT (asynchronous byzantine fault tolerance) that is employed by the nodes.

-The Hedera Hashgraph platform supports the Ethereum code, Solidity, which is commonly used for smart contracts.
+The Hedera Hashgraph platform supports the same object-orient programmed language that Ethereum uses, known as Solidity, which is commonly used for.
 By enabling smart contracts, the platform can be used to build decentralized applications ( ), which can be used for a variety of use-cases, including gaming, decentralized finance ( ) products, digital identity, and more.

 The Disadvantages of Hedera Hashgraph